America boasts some of the best outdoor spaces for hiking in the world and we share our Top Seven States for it in this article!

-My name is Mike Rudd and I am an outdoor adventure writer, hiking/trail running junkie, and part of the HPH Community.
-I’m back with another piece on hiking in the United States and in this article I am going to share my Seven Favorite States in America for hiking.
-Who doesn’t like a good biased hiking article?!
+Greetings from the dirt paths to all of you Happy Hikers!
+My name is Mike Rudd.
+I am an outdoor adventure writer, hiking/trail running junkie, and part of the HPH Community.
+I’m back with an article where I am going to share my Seven Favorite Hiking States in the USA.

 California.